 Children under age 13, and more than two visitors at a time, are now allowed to visit patients when appropriate.

 As always, visitors who are ill with cold, flu, diarrheal illness, or fever should call instead of visiting patients in the hospital.

-Whether you’re at Baystate Medical Center, Baystate Franklin Medical Center, or Baystate Mary Lane Hospital, for the purpose of visitation, family includes anyone important to the patient.
+Whether you’re at Baystate Medical Center, Baystate Franklin Medical Center, Baystate Mary Lane Hospital, or Baystate Wing Hospital for the purpose of visitation, family includes anyone important to the patient.
 This may include a person(s) not legally related to the individual.
 Members of "family" include spouses, domestic partners, and both different-sex and same-sex significant others.
 "Family" includes a minor patient's parents, regardless of the gender of either parent.
 Solely for the purpose of visitation, the concept of parenthood is to be liberally construed without limitation as encompassing legal parents, foster parents, same-sex parents, step-parents, those serving in loco parentis, and other persons operating in caretaker roles.